m98proxy/GoogleHacks/README.md

 # GoogleHacks

+Quick run though
+* Google Street View API in C#
+* samples from street view rendered as 3D sky backdrop
+* camera controller for movement in 3D space
+* math translating virtual world 3D cartesian coordinates to and from geospacial earth latitude and longitude
+* written and maintained in C#
+* an OpenGL browser!

 This repository, GoogleHacks throws together a C# API for google maps specifically google street view, providing the means to integrate Street View with C#, OpenTK, OpenGL projects, with a bunch of new features inherent from a modern graphical library.